Graduate and Professional Education

 The United States government requires all international applicants to provide proof of ability to pay tuition and living expenses before a formal letter of admission or the forms needed for obtaining a visa will be issued.
 International students are also required to have health and accident insurance.
 The cost of university-provided insurance will be added to the student’s fees unless he or she presents proof of adequate coverage.

-Each applicant relying on personal or family support must furnish, at the time of application, an original financial-guarantee letter — preferably a bank letter — indicating the sponsor’s name and address and verifying the ability to pay the annual cost in education-related expenses for the first academic year.
+Each applicant relying on personal or family support must furnish, at the time of application, an official financial-guarantee letter — preferably a bank letter — indicating the sponsor’s name and address and verifying the ability to pay the annual cost in education-related expenses for the first academic year.
 This document must be verified by a bank seal.
-It is crucial for students to submit their financial-guarantee letters with their applications if they wish to receive notification of admission in the timeliest manner possible.
+It is not necessary to show proof of funding in order to be considered for admission to USC.
+However, it is crucial for students to submit their financial-guarantee letters once they have submitted their applications if they wish to receive notification of admission in the timeliest manner possible.

-Applicants whose financial support will come from their home governments or other official agencies (e.g., AMIDEAST, IIE, etc.) must submit similarly appropriate documents from their sponsors at the time of application.
+Prospective doctoral students do not need to submit a financial-guarantee letter at the time of application since most admitted students will be fully funded by the university.
+Applicants whose financial support will come from their home governments or other official agencies (e.g., AMIDEAST, IIE, etc.) must submit similarly appropriate documents from their sponsors.

 International students cannot meet the full amount of their educational expenses by working while in the United States.
 The U.S. Citizenship and Immigration Services (USCIS) only allows students to work off-campus under limited circumstances, and employment opportunities are further limited by legislation that requires holders of student visas to be full-time students.

-Additionally, students must submit a copy of a valid passport.
+Additionally, all international students must submit a copy of a valid passport.

 Deadline for International Applications

-Students should send completed applications with the required documents and fee to the Office of Graduate Admission.
+Once students complete their online application and have received their 10-digit USC ID, they should send the required documents and fee to the Office of Graduate Admission.
 All international students must follow the deadlines in the application for their particular program of study.

-Only an admission letter from the Office of Admission grants official admission; correspondence with department chairpersons or individual faculty members does not constitute admission.
+Only an admission letter from the Office of Admission grants official admission; correspondence with department chairpersons, program directors or individual faculty members does not constitute admission.